The Biggest Problem with Training and How You Can Prevent It

-When I facilitate a training event at Hytrol or at a customer's facility, I always ask participants to share their main goal(s) or objectives for the training so that I can confirm we meet them.
+When facilitating a training event at Hytrol or at a customer's facility, we always ask participants to share their main goal(s) or objectives for the training so that we can confirm we meet them.
 Almost without fail, at least one response is, "My boss sent me."

 According to the Association for Talent Development, organizations in 2015 spent an average of $1,252 per employee on direct learning expenditures.
 For even the smallest of organizations, that cost adds up quickly.
 Failure to drive successful learning transfer, or ability to apply the behavior/skills/knowledge acquired to their job, to actual business results is a very costly mistake.

 Research conducted by Mary Broad and John Newstrom in their book "Transfer of Training" outlined the impact of the trainer, trainee and supervisor before, during and after a training event.
 The data showed that it is the trainee's direct supervisor that has the most impact on the learning transfer process, both before and after training occurs.

 So how do you improve that process?
 With that in mind, here are a few ways that you can increase learning transfer for your team: